-Atlantic bluefin tuna, the largest tuna in the world, frequent Irish coastal waters to feed during its annual migration through North Atlantic waters.
+26 March 2021: Atlantic bluefin tuna (Thunnus thynnus), the largest tuna in the world, frequent Irish coastal waters to feed during its annual migration through North Atlantic waters.
 This giant of the sea can reach lengths of 4m and 1500lbs.
 The bluefin is prized by sea anglers for its power and fighting ability and is a very valuable commercial species.

-Building on the success of the Tuna CHART (CatcH And Release Tagging) pilot programme of 2019, a bluefin tuna scientific catch and release fishery for Ireland will operate in 2020.
-Depending on the successful operation and review of this year's fishery, it is intended that a scientific catch and release fishery may also operate in 2021 and 2022.
+Building on the successes of the Tuna CHART (CatcH And Release Tagging) pilot programmes of 2019 and 2020, a bluefin tuna scientific data collection catch and release fishery for Ireland will operate in 2021, subject to government restrictions.
+Depending on the successful operation and review of this year's fishery, it is intended that a scientific catch and release fishery may also operate in 2022.

-In 2020 a maximum of 25 authorisations may be granted to qualifying angling charter vessel skippers around the Irish coast.
+In 2021 a maximum of 25 authorisations may be granted to qualifying angling charter vessel skippers around the Irish coast.
 This scientific catch and release fishery will open on the 1st July and close on the 12th November.
 These dates are subject to compliance with government restrictions.

-The Tuna CHART programme is a collaborative scientific programme between Inland Fisheries Ireland and the Marine Institute in partnership with the Sea Fisheries Protection Authority, the Department of Agriculture, Food and the Marine (DAFM) and the Department of Communications, Climate Action and Environment (DCCAE).
+The Tuna CHART programme is a collaborative scientific programme between Inland Fisheries Ireland and the Marine Institute in partnership with the Sea Fisheries Protection Authority, the Department of Agriculture, Food and the Marine (DAFM) and the Department of Environment, Climate and Communications (DECC).

 The core aspect of the Tuna CHART programme is the welfare and successful release of the bluefin tuna.
 Authorised skippers will be required to have high specification rods, reels and line in advance of the open season in order to ensure that the fish is brought alongside the vessel to be measured and tagged in the water in a timely manner.
-Data collection for scientific research is the primary purpose of this fishery and will continue to be a key requirement for skipper participation in this scientific catch-and-release fishery.
+Data collection for scientific assessment is the primary purpose of this fishery and will continue to be a key requirement for skipper participation in this scientific catch-and-release fishery.
 Skippers will be required to collect data on every bluefin trip undertaken and each bluefin tuna they catch, tag and release and their angling and data recording expertise is an important part of the overall survey programme.

 For media information: